tplinderoth/ABCutils/README.md

 	--numsim	INT	Number of simulations (from beginning of simfile) to calculate goodness-of-fit for

 	Notes:
-	The smaller number of simulations to find between --num\_keep and --percent_keep will be used
+	The smaller number of simulations to find between --num_keep and --percent_keep will be used

 #### best2Dsfs

-	% ./ABCutils.pl best2Dsfs
+	./ABCutils.pl best2Dsfs

 	Extracts the simulated 2D-SFS that most closely fits the observed 2D-SFS.